sci-mat/open_sourcery_contest/README.md

 ## 🏆 Submission Checklist
 - [ ] Cloned the repository
-- [ ] Added name and batch to names.txt
+- [ ] Added name and batch to names.txt and then push to main branch only
 - [ ] Created a new branch and added a code file
 - [ ] Pushed all changes to respective branches